-This catalog contains information that will familiarize you with the Metropolitan Community Colleges.
-Contents of this catalog are current as of the March 2005 publication.
-Material in the catalog relates to the operations and activities of the Metropolitan Community Colleges and is for informational purposes only.
-It does not represent enforceable contractual obligations of the Metropolitan Community Colleges.
-The colleges reserve the right to modify their programs, course offerings, printed schedules, rules, regulations and operations at any time.
-Information about these changes is available from members of the counseling and advising staffs of any of the Metropolitan Community Colleges.
-Check out MCC's web site at www.kcmetro.edu.
+This catalog contains information that will familiarize you with Metropolitan Community College.
+Contents of this catalog are current as of the March 2006 publication.
+Material in the catalog relates to the operations and activities of Metropolitan Community College and is for informational purposes only.
+It does not represent enforceable contractual obligations of Metropolitan Community College.
+The college reserves the right to modify their programs, course offerings, printed schedules, rules, regulations and operations at any time.
+Information about these changes is available from members of the counseling and advising staff of any of the college's campuses.
+Check out MCC's web site at www.mcckc.edu.